-As always, test any PowerShell code downloaded from the web, even from sources like the TechNet Gallery, before introducing it to a production system.
+As always, test any PowerShell code downloaded from the web, even from sources like GitHub, before introducing it to a production system.
 The code as written needs some extra error handling to make it as robust as it could be, but I’ve left that to the professionals as people tend to have their own way of approaching this issue.

 The Office 365 for IT Pros eBook includes many valuable tips for writing PowerShell scripts to interact with Office 365 Groups and Teams.
 Subscribe to gain benefit from all that knowledge!